Moths of North Carolina

 Identification

-Field Guide Descriptions: Covell (1984)Online Photographs: MPG, BugGuide, iNaturalist, Google, BAMONA, GBIF, BOLDTechnical Description, Adults: Forbes (1948); Ferguson (2008)Technical Description, Immature Stages: Ferguson (2008)
+Field Guide Descriptions: Covell (1984)Online Resources: MPG, BugGuide, iNaturalist, Google, BAMONA, GBIF, BOLDTechnical Description, Adults: Forbes (1948); Ferguson (2008)Technical Description, Immature Stages: Ferguson (2008)

 Adult Markings: A small, pale yellow-and-black Geometrid that is likely to be confused with only a small number of other species.
 The overall pattern of dark and pale markings is most similar to Heliomata cycladata, but the pale bands on both wings are usually white or only slightly tinged with yellow in cycladata but usually completely pale yellow in infulata.
 The pale patch on the hindwing is also much broader in cycladata, usually wider than the dark bands on either side, whereas it is narrower in infulata, usually occupying a third or less of the wing (Forbes, 1948; Ferguson, 2008).
-Infulata often have a thin line of yellow located in the dark basal patch of the hindwing (J.B.
+Infulata often has a thin line of yellow located in the dark basal patch of the hindwing (J.B.
 Sullivan, pers. obs.).
 Cycladata on the other hand usually has a pale dorsal band at the base of the abdomen and a partially orange collar, both of which are missing in infulata; the outlines of the pale patches tend to be more irregular, whereas they are typically clean-cut in infulata (Ferguson, 2008).
 Sexes similar but females tend to be larger and darker than males.
 Generally, a good quality photo should be sufficient to identify this species.
 Foodplants in the vicinity will also help distinguish the species as this species feeds on R. hispida complex (including nana) whereas H. cycladata feeds on Robinia pseudoacacia.

 Adult Structural Features: Generically distinct but the two species have similar genitalia.
 The males differ by the outer, curved portion of the valva which is shorter and less upcurved in H. infulata than in H. cycladata.
 The larger row of cornuti in the aedeagus appears to be made up of smaller spines than in H. cycladata.
 Males possess a fovea and a comb on the third abdominal sternum; the hind tibiae are also enlarged in the males (Ferguson, 2008).